 When and how did you start learning Swedish?

 I started to learn Swedish as soon as I arrived to Sweden.
 The university offer some courses for free.
-But I thought that only one hour per week was not enough and I decided to take a course downtown which took place twice per week and two hours per lesson, and also some one-to-one lessons via Skype with Anneli.
+But I thought that only one hour per week was not enough and I decided to take a course downtown which took place twice per week and two hours per lesson, and also some one-to-one lessons with Anneli.

 How much do you currently use the Swedish language, and why?

 I use the Swedish language every day.
 I try to talk to my colleagues and my boss at work and to some friends who know that I want to learn.
 I also try to write emails in Swedish.
 I force myself doing that because I think that trying and practising is the best method to learn a language.
-Maybe you make mistakes but realizing and correcting them is the best way for learning.
+Maybe you make mistakes but realising and correcting them is the best way for learning.

 What have been the challenges for you in learning Swedish?

 It has been a bit difficult for me to learn it since Swedish is completely different that Spanish.
-And it’s still hard because you realize how many dialects are here.
+And it’s still hard because you realise how many dialects are here.
 But understanding official documents or meetings have been quite hard.
 The challenge maybe is also finding motivation sometimes and be consistent in your studies!